mavlink/mavlink-devguide/en/services/gimbal_v2.md

 Heartbeats should always be sent (usually at 1 Hz).

+> [!NOTE]
-> **Note** Gimbals that set their `sysid` from the autopilot will need to wait for the autopilot's heartbeat before emitting their own (note that if the gimbal can receive heartbeats from multiple autopilots then the `sysid` must be explicitly/statically configured).
+> Gimbals that set their `sysid` from the autopilot will need to wait for the autopilot's heartbeat before emitting their own (note that if the gimbal can receive heartbeats from multiple autopilots then the `sysid` must be explicitly/statically configured).

 - `sysid`: the same sysid as the autopilot (this can either be done by configuration, or by listening to the autopilot's heartbeat first and then copying the sysid, default: 1)
 - `compid`: [MAV_COMP_ID_GIMBAL](../messages/common.md#MAV_COMP_ID_GIMBAL)